Julie Borninkhof - CEO

 Mitzi is a qualified mental health nurse (Master of Mental Health Nursing) registered with the Australian Health Practitioner Regulation Agency (AHPRA) and a member of Australian College of Mental Health Nurses (ACHMHN).
 Mitzi’s passion and commitment in supporting positive mental health is complemented by a strong clinical acumen gained from working in various areas of mental health that include child, adolescent and youth, refugee centre and intensive community case management.
 A leader and motivator, Mitzi is effective in managing teams and projects with a proven track record in planning, developing and implementing new service models.

-Cathy Wyett - Manager (currently on maternity leave)
+Cathy Wyett - Strategic Development Manager

 Nicki Batagol, Chairperson

 Nicki has been a PANDA Board member since 2011, acting as Secretary from 2013-2017, and Chairperson since 2017.
 Nicki is a Management Consultant specialising in change management and transformation programs.
 Over the past 16 years she has worked in Australia and London across a range of industries from corporate to the public sector.
 Having been through her own personal experience of postnatal depression, Nicki is committed to raising awareness of the impact of perinatal depression and anxiety on families.

 Ben Lannan, Vice Chairperson

 Ben joined the PANDA board in 2015.
 A Partner at Pricewaterhouse Coopers, Ben brings over 17 years’ experience consulting in taxation matters to a range of corporations across industries.
 He is currently responsible for People at PwC Brisbane, including performance and culture change programs, staff communication and engagement.
 Ben is a Member of the Institute of Chartered Accountants Australia and the Tax Institute of Australia.
 He is deeply committed to helping families experiencing perinatal depression after supporting his partner through postnatal depression.